davidzhutoronto/spaice/README.md

 It will only stock 2000 unit of product b, beccuase the warehouse is full when 3000 of a + 2000 of b = 5000 unit are in the warehouse.

 A command log history file called "commandLogHistory.txt" will be stored in the same folder.

+Please press Ctrl + c to quit the program